singularitti/DeepReshapes.jl/README.md

 Extends
 [reshape](http://julia.readthedocs.org/en/latest/stdlib/base/#Base.reshape)
-to arbitrarily nested structures of `Tuple`s and `Arrays`, both in source and target.
+to arbitrarily nested structures of `Tuple`s and `Array`s, both in source and target.
+Also provides a deep `flatten` function that transforms these structures into a flat `Vector`.

+As I am pretty new to Julia, before I consider registering this package, I would like a code review to know whether I am actually doing this "right".
+Please just have a look, and if you think this is useful and ready, open an issue or something like that.

+Note that this only works on Julia 0.4 right now due to a bug in 0.3.2.

 ## What?